Hologram Image Register

 Further Resources

-For general enquiries and further information on the HIR and, for non-IHMA members, details of the approval and fees process, please contact the Secretariat
+For general enquiries and further information on the SIR and, for non-IHMA members, details of the approval and fees process, please contact the Secretariat